-The Academy's investment in capital assets for its governmental activities as of June 30, 2023 amounted to \$1,197,099 (net of accumulated depreciation and amortization).
+The Academy's investment in capital assets for its governmental activities as of June 30, 2024 amounted to \$949,846 (net of accumulated depreciation and amortization).
 This investment in capital assets included computers, equipment, leasehold improvements, and a right to use asset.
-The right to use asset was recorded as part of the adoption of GASB 87, Leases, during the year.
 Capital assets at fiscal year-end included the following:

-Right to Use Lease Asset - Building \$ 840,880 Computers, Equipment, and Leasehold Improvements 356,219 Total, Net of Accumulated Depreciation and Amortization \$ 1,197,099
+Right to Use Lease Asset - Building \$ 560,587 Computers, Equipment, and Leasehold Improvements 389,259 Total, Net of Accumulated Depreciation and Amortization \$ 949,846